-Mandatory Federal Reporting and Campus Crime Statistics
+H.2 Mandatory Federal Reporting and Campus Crime Statistics

 In 1990, Congress enacted the Crime Awareness and Campus Security Act of 1990 (Title II of Public Law 101-542), a landmark federal law which amended the Higher Education Act of 1965 (HEA).
 The act was amended in 1998 and renamed the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, or more commonly known today as the Clery Act.
 The Clery Act requires all postsecondary educational institutions participating in HEA’s Title IV student financial assistance programs to disclose campus crime statistics and security information.
-The requirements of the Clery Act are complex and require significant coordination and organization among campus officials, but can be condensed into three primary categories: 1) Policy disclosure statements; 2) Records collection and retention; and 3) Information dissemination.
+The requirements of the Clery Act are complex and require significant coordination and organization among campus officials, but can be condensed into three primary categories: 1. policy disclosure statements; 2. records collection and retention; and 3. information dissemination.

-The information dissemination mandate requires postsecondary educational institutions annually publish by October 1st campus crime statistics and policy disclosure statements in one document entitled the Annual Security Report.
+The information dissemination mandate requires postsecondary educational institutions annually publish by October 1 campus crime statistics and policy disclosure statements in one document entitled the Annual Security Report.
 The Annual Security Report includes Clery crime statistics for the three year period prior to the report and is disseminated to current and prospective students and employees.
 Data identical to that contained in the Annual Security Report must be entered on the Department of Postsecondary Education’s survey website prior to October 1 of each year.
-The Department of Education is charged under the Clery Act with monitoring compliance with the Act and for enforcement.
+The Department of Education is charged under the Clery Act with monitoring compliance with the act and for enforcement.

-The Violence Against Women Reauthorization Act (“VAWA”), signed into law by President Obama March 7, 2013, imposes new obligations on colleges and universities under its Campus Sexual Violence Act (“SaVE Act”) provision.
-There are three new crime categories for which statistics must be collected under the VAWA amendments to the Clery Act: 1) domestic violence; 2) dating violence; and 3) stalking.
+The Violence Against Women Reauthorization Act (VAWA), signed into law by President Obama March 7, 2013, imposes new obligations on colleges and universities under its Campus Sexual Violence Act (SaVE Act) provision.
+There are three new crime categories for which statistics must be collected under the VAWA amendments to the Clery Act: 1. domestic violence; 2. dating violence; and 3. stalking.
 For further information on the definitions of the VAWA crimes which must be reported for the Clery Act refer to the Annual Security Report posted on the Department of Public Safety’s website.

+II.
 Campus Security Authorities

-A Campus Security Authority (CSA) is a Clery-specific term that encompasses four groups of individuals and organizations associated with an institution: 1) A campus police department or a campus security department of an institution; 2) Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department (e.g., an individual who is responsible for monitoring the entrance into institutional property); 3) Any individual or organization specified in an institution’s statement of campus security policy as an individual or organization to which students and employees should report criminal offenses; and 4) An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.
+A Campus Security Authority (CSA) is a Clery-specific term that encompasses four groups of individuals and organizations associated with an institution: 1. a campus police department or a campus security department of an institution; 2. any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department (e.g., an individual who is responsible for monitoring the entrance into institutional property); 3. any individual or organization specified in an institution’s statement of campus security policy as an individual or organization to which students and employees should report criminal offenses; and 4. an official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.

 Students, faculty and staff can contact a Campus Security Authority to report a crime.
 Campus Security Authorities who are not employees of the Department of Public Safety complete an online CSA Crime Report form when they receive a report of a Clery defined crime.
 The CSA online crime report form can be found on the Department of Public Safety’s website.
 The CSA Crime Report form is not a criminal report or police agency related report and does not need to contain information identifying complainant, perpetrator, or a third party reporter unless the reporting party wants to disclose that information.
 The intent of the CSA Crime Report form is to assist the University of Southern California in its efforts to gather mandatory statistical data and information required to comply with the Clery Act.

+III.
 Housing and Residential Education

 Resident Advisers (RAs), Resident Coordinators (RCs), as well as their supervisors, are trained CSAs and are instructed to complete the online CSA Crime Report form when a Clery crime is reported to them.
-As with previously mentioned CSA crime reports, the reports completed by housing and residential staff are for statistical purposes only and do not require disclosure of personal information unless such disclosure is requested and provided by the reporting party.
+As was previously mentioned regarding CSA crime reports, the reports completed by housing and residential staff are for statistical purposes only and do not require disclosure of personal information unless such disclosure is requested and provided by the reporting party.